Critter Science

 Crustacean Facts, Daily Critter Facts, Fish Facts

-And the winner of the largest known crab species goes to the Japanese spider crab, aka aka-ashi-gani (tall legs crab).
+And the winner of the largest known species of crab goes to the Japanese spider crab, aka aka-ashi-gani (tall legs crab).
 These giants can be found off the coast of Japan near deep water vents.
 They can be found at depths of up to 1,970 feet.
-Their preferred temperature is around 50°F. Japanese spider crabs are not currently evaluated by the IUCN.
-But efforts are underway to ensure sustainable fishing practices so that overfishing doesn’t occur.
+Their preferred temperature is around 50°F. They face the threats of overfishing, habitat loss, and the impacts of climate change.
+Japanese spider crabs are not currently evaluated by the IUCN.
+However, efforts are underway to ensure sustainable fishing practices so that overfishing doesn’t occur.

 First the Stats…